AdnanSlef/spartans-ectf-2023/fob/README.md

-# Example Fob Firmware
+# Spartans Secure Key Fob Device Firmware

-The firmware is split into a few files that may be of interest to you, although you are free to change any and all files in this directory as long as functional and build requirements are met:
+## Functionality

-* `firmware.c`: Implements the main functionality of the firmware, including `main()`
+The secure key fob device will perform a startup routine when powered on, then will wait in a loop for commands to come either from the Host UART connection or from the SW1 Button on the board.

-* `uart.{c,h}`: Implements a UART interface to the host, reading and writing raw bytes.
+When a button press is registered, the secure key fob device will perform an unlock attempt on the car device connected over the Board UART.
+It will receive and sign the challenge issued by the car device, and will send back this response along with the currently held feature packages.

-* `board_link.{c,h}`: Implements a UART interface between the two developent boards with packet structures for communications.
+When a host command is registered, the secure key fob device will perform the requested operation if it is deemed appropriate.
+An unpaired fob will follow commands to become paired, while a paired fob will follow commands to pair an unpaired fob or to enable a feature.

-* `feature_list.h`: Includes definitions for utilizing the feature list included with the build process in EEPROM.
-This file should not need to be modified.
+Enabling a feature entails receiving the feature package from the host.

-We have also included the Tivaware driver library for working with the microcontroller peripherals.
-You can find Tivaware in `lib/tivaware` and will find the following files to be of interest:
+Becoming paired entails receiving and storing the necessary information from an already paired fob.

-* `startup_gcc.c`: Implements the system startup code, including initializing the stack and jumping to the `main`.
-There is a good chance that you will not need to change `startup_gcc.c`, but some advanced designs may require it.
+For a paired fob to pair an unpaired fob entails verifying that the correct pairing PIN is entered by the host, then sending the necessary information to the connected unpaired fob.

-* `bootloader.ld`: The linker script to set up memory regions.
-There is a good chance that you will not need to change `bootloader.ld`, but some advanced designs may require it.
+## Layout
-* `makedefs`: The common definitions included when compiling the Tivaware library and your firmware.
-If you want to specific optimizations and compiler options to both Tivaware and the bootloader, add/change them here.
+The firmware is split into the following files, with headers in `inc/` and source code in `src/`:

-  Otherwise, those options can be added to `bootloader/Makefile`.
+* `firmware.{c,h}`: Implements the main functionality of the firmware, including `main()`

-## On Adding Crypto
+* `uart.{c,h}`: Implements communications over theUART interface, reading and writing raw bytes.
-To aid with development, we have included Makefile rules and example code for using [tiny-AES-c](https://github.com/kokke/tiny-AES-c) (see line 46 of the Makefile and lines 21 and 207 of bootloader.c).
-You are free to use the library for your crypto or simply use build process as a template for another crypto library of your choice.
+* `board_link.{c,h}`: Implements higher-level UART communications, with an emphasis on board-to-board communications.

-If you choose to use a different crypto library, we recommend using the following steps to integrate it into your system. **NOTE: All added libraries must compile from the `all` rule of `bootloader/Makefile` to follow the functional requirements.**
+## Libraries
-1. Find a crypto library suitable for your embedded system. **Make sure it does not require any system calls or dynamic memory allocation (i.e. malloc), as the bootloader runs on bare metal without an operating system**
+We have included the Tivaware driver library for working with the microcontroller peripherals.
+You can find Tivaware in `lib/tivaware`.

-2. Uncommennt the `EXAMPLE_AES=foo` line in the Makefile
+We have also included the [Sweet B](https://github.com/westerndigitalcorporation/sweet-b) library for cryptographic signatures and for cryptographically secure random number generation.
-3. Run the included tests of the library to verify it works properly on your machine before you integrate it with your code
+You can find Sweet B in `lib/sweet-b`.